 Bound Angle variations

 Lean forward whatever amount you can—even a few millimeters—by flexing at your hips while keeping a long spine.
 This may intensify the sensations in your inner thighs.
+To help prevent slouching, you can sit on the edge of a folded blanket or bolster, which will tilt your pelvis forward so that you can come into the pose with a flat back.

 Bound Angle Pose with props